thibmonsel/torchdde/docs/usage/getting-started.md

 # Getting Started

+## DDES

-An illustrative example which solves the following DDE :
+We provide an illustrative example which solves the following DDE :

 $\frac{dy}{dt}= -y(t-2), \quad \psi(t<0) = 2$ over the interval $[0, 5]$.